Samford University: Athletics

 The university fields 17 varsity sports and participates in the NCAA at the Division I level as a member of the Southern Conference.
 Men's sports include baseball, basketball, cross country, football, golf, tennis and indoor and outdoor track and field.
 Women's sports include basketball, cross country, golf, soccer, softball, tennis, indoor and outdoor track and field and volleyball.

 In May 2024, Samford won the Commissioner's Cup, which goes to the top all-around men's athletics program in the Southern Conference, and the Germann Cup, for the SoCon's top overall women's athletics program.
 The school also won the graduation success award, marking the first time a SoCon school has swept all three awards in back-to-back years.
 In May 2025, Samford's women athletics program won a fifth consecutive Germann Cup.

 In the NCAA's 2013 report, Samford student-athletes achieved an average Academic Progress Rate of 990, the highest in Alabama.
 It marked the eighth consecutive year that Samford has been a leader in APR measures, beginning in 2005 when it placed 7th in the nation in the inaugural ranking.
 The university is one of only 61 schools to have received an NCAA Public Recognition Award for academic excellence in the past eight years.

 In 2019, Samford's athletics teams were ranked first in Alabama and the Southern Conference and 18th in the country among all NCAA Division 1 schools for Graduation Success Rate by the NCAA with an average score of 97%.
 Nine teams posted perfect scores.
 Samford is first among Division I schools in Alabama and in the Southern Conference.

 The Bulldogs have won 87 conference championships since joining the Southern Conference in 2008.
 In the last 20 years, 28 Samford baseball players have been selected in the Major League Baseball Draft, and 19 Bulldog football players have been chosen in the National Football League Draft.
 Past student-athletes include national-championship football coaches Bobby Bowden and Jimbo Fisher All-Pro defensive back Cortland Finnegan, NFL standouts include James Bradberry (Carolina Panthers), Michael Pierce (Baltimore Ravens) and Jaquiski Tartt (San Francisco 49ers), and baseball’s Phillip Ervin, who has had success with the Cincinnati Reds.

 Notable alumni

-The university has more than 57,000 living alumni, including U.S. congressmen, seven state governors, two U.S. Supreme Court justices, four Rhodes Scholars, multiple Emmy and Grammy award-winning artists, two national championship football coaches, and recipients of the Pulitzer and Nobel Peace prizes.
+University graduates have included U.S. congressmen, seven state governors, two U.S. Supreme Court justices, four Rhodes Scholars, multiple Emmy and Grammy award-winning artists, two national championship football coaches, and recipients of the Pulitzer and Nobel Peace prizes.
+The university has approximately 59,000 living alumni.